MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows-whatsnew.md

 - Added functionality to subscribe and connect to sovereign cloud deployments.
 - Added functionality to enable backup and restore of workspaces (bookmarks) in release to manufacturing (RTM).
 - Updated functionality to use existing Azure Active Directory (Azure AD) tokens during the subscription process to reduce the number of times users must sign in.
-- Updated subscription flow to be able to detect whether you're using Windows Virtual Desktop or Windows Virtual Desktop (classic).
+- Updated subscription can now detect whether you're using Windows Virtual Desktop or Windows Virtual Desktop (classic).
 - Fixed issue with copying files to remote PCs.
 - Fixed commonly reported accessibility issues with buttons.